The Next Big Thing?

 The lack of research done on this chemical makes it impossible to authoritatively say that it’s safe.

-Given that the bulk of our understanding at this time is that “AMP is a lot like its predecessor stim,” similar consideration should be given: if the FDA prohibition worries you, you may want to avoid AMP until more data exists.
+Given that the bulk of our understanding at this time is that “AMP is a lot like its predecessor stimulant”, similar consideration should be given: if the FDA prohibition worries you, AMP should be altogether avoided.

 Outside the vagaries of the available safety information, a very typical set of stimulant side effects is associated with too much AMP or overall combined stimulant use: jitters, nervousness, anxiety, cardiovascular issues, and a low-energy “crash” are all possibilities for misuse.